 I arrived at the park just in time to hear some chorusing cicadas (they get quiet around 5 pm).
 In the background, weekend warriors raced their fishing boats up the lake — their engines making “bwaaaa bwa bwa bwup bwup” sounds as they struggled to keep pace with their captains’ pride.

 There were several hours of light left in the day, so I chose to enter the park before finding a hotel.
 I drove the speed limit, in an effort to drive slow enough to hear the cicadas I was listening for… much to the chagrin of everyone else driving on the park road.
-They flashed their lights, and weaved in and out of lanes, all serpentine like, in an attempt to cajole me to drive faster.
-But I was stedfast in my determination to travel the speed I desired.
+They flashed their lights and weaved in and out of lanes, all serpentine-like, in an attempt to cajole me to drive faster.
+But I was steadfast in my determination to travel the speed I desired.
 Eventually, these bullies of the road passed.

-The road never seemed to end — mile after mile of forrest-lined road.
+The road never seemed to end — mile after mile of forest-lined road.
 It was glorious.

 Pig Truck Man

 I managed to raise the ire of the driver of a giant, matt-black, pig-truck — once again by driving the speed limit.
 The giant, matt-black, pig-truck was like something out of Mad Max: Fury Road: it was a monster pickup truck, jacked-up about 3 feet higher than normal, pained matt-black, two huge stacks belching black, sooty smoke, with a pig nose for the grill, and lights for the nostrils.
 Most folks would be terrified by the sight of such a vehicle, two feet away from their bumper, but I was thrilled by it.
 I’m weaving, trying to get a photo, but failed.
 It was awesome though.
 Eventually, it passed.
 It would have been an honor to have been run off the road by the pig truck.
 All that said, I do look like exactly like Immortan Joe from Mad Max: Fury Road, so the guy probably thought I was his leader.
 He just wanted to say “Hi”.

 Quest for Bison